Myoldmopar/cv/science.md

 I developed a very strong building science foundation while at school, and continue to learn new things regularly.
 Some of my favorite subjects when I was in school include:
-* Thermodynamics 1: This is where I first found success in college.
+* **Thermodynamics 1**: This is where I first found success in college.
 After struggling early on, this class was a major turning point, and I knew I had found my subject.
-* Thermodynamics 2: This is where I met Dr. Dan Fisher, who showed me I could be very excited about this industry, and he became my life-long mentor right in that moment in Engineering South.
+* **Thermodynamics 2**: This is where I met Dr. Dan Fisher, who showed me I could be very excited about this industry, and he became my life-long mentor right at that moment in Engineering South.
-* Computational Heat Transfer: Although I had been using coding for my school work for a while, this class reinforced the way I could use coding for physical modeling applications.
+* **Computational Heat Transfer**: Although I had been using coding for my school work for a while, this class reinforced the way I could use coding for physical modeling applications.
-* Indoor Environmental System Design 1, 2, and Advanced Thermal Systems: The design aspects in these classes taught me real-world details and assumptions when sizing an HVAC system or pumping configuration that are still key when I am writing or reviewing models or code.
+* **Indoor Environmental System Design 1, 2, and Advanced Thermal Systems**: The design aspects in these classes taught me real-world details and assumptions when sizing an HVAC system or pumping configuration that are still key when I am writing or reviewing models or code.
-* Advanced Thermodynamics (3): In this class, we were taught how to go back to the fundamentals of thermodynamics to dive deeper than ever into the theory, which solidified my understanding of many thermodynamic topics.
+* **Advanced Thermodynamics (3)**: In this class, we were taught how to go back to the fundamentals of thermodynamics to dive deeper than ever into the theory, which solidified my understanding of many thermodynamic topics.

 ## Groundwork

 Throughout my school, and in my work today, I regularly work on projects related to ground heat transfer.
-I have built a simulation model for foundation heat exchangers that utilizes an efficient 3D grid for the ground, detailed grid around the pipe and fluid, transport delay, dual time step, and zone coupling.
+I have built a [simulation model](https://doi.org/10.1080/10789669.2013.774887) for foundation heat exchangers that utilizes an efficient 3D grid for the ground, detailed grid around the pipe and fluid, transport delay, dual time step, and zone coupling.
 I have integrated ground models into EnergyPlus that can perform basement and slab heat transfer without the need for preprocessing.
-I have worked on multiple ground heat exchanger studies, and continue to contribute to ground heat transfer sizing and simulation research both at NREL and as a member of the Center for Integrated Building Science.
+I have worked on multiple ground heat exchanger studies, and continue to contribute to ground heat transfer sizing and simulation research projects such as [GHEDesigner](https://github.com/BETSRG/GHEDesigner) both at NREL and as a member of the Center for Integrated Building Science.

 ## Plant Refactors